The Amphibians of Vietnam

 Himalayan Newt

-Himalayan Newt WANEE asia
+Himalayan Newt WANEE Go-WILD

 Himalayan Newt.
 Photo: John P Clare